IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step02.md

 By default, **stdin** is set to the keyboard.
 But you can change this behavior and read **stdin** from a file.
 To do this, you need to use the `<` operator.

+⚠️ today, in this course, the `<` operator is not yet supported.
+We will change this as soon as possible but in the meantime the following commands do not work.

 The `tr` command translates (or deletes) characters from a text supplied as input.
 If we want to convert the `NC_009089.fasta` file that contains a DNA sequence into an RNA sequence (replacing T with U) and switch from upper to lower cases, we can use the following command:

 <Execute command="tr AGCT agcu < NC_009089.fasta " />